Weather Averages for Madeira in February

 - Another top choice for people who love nature and spectacular views is the Quintinha SaoJoao.
 This hotel provides guests with access to a number of standard rooms and suites, providing something for all budgets.
 Onsite amenities and services are numerous and include swimming pools, spa and restaurants.

 11th February 2015 to 18th February 2015

-The annual Madeira carnival is celebrated throughout the whole of the island, with parades, processions, theatrical performances, music concerts and plenty of stalls selling local food and drink.
+The annual Madeira carnival is celebrated throughout the whole of the island, (but especially throughout the main streets of Funchal) with parades, processions, theatrical performances, music concerts and plenty of stalls selling local food and drink.
 The 2015 theme is zodiac signs and festivities kick off with the main ‘Cortejo Alegórico’ parade in Funchal on Saturday evening, followed by the funny ‘o Trapalhão’ parade on Tuesday.

 14th February 2015

 Valentine’s Day in Madeira is celebrated much in the same way as anywhere else in Europe, with couples enjoying romantic activities together.
 On this day, many cafes and restaurants advertise special Valentine’s Day menus – some even host romantic music performances on the evening, too.

 21st February 2015 to 23rd February 2015

 The Madeira Wine Institute on Rua 5 de Outubro in Funchal hosts the Festival of Wine, Embroidery and Crafts in celebration of the island’s unique crafts and wine making traditions.
 There are all sorts of things to see and do during the festival, with various workshops, wine tasting, wine auctions, exhibitions and live entertainment.

 Festa dos Compadres